levsero/test_embed/doc/zesettings.md

 #### color

 Sets a color theme for the Web Widget.
-The `color` property consists of an object with a `theme` property with color HEX codes as possible values.
+The `color` property consists of an object, itself with different properties to fully customize several of the widget's elements using color HEX codes as possible values.

+The `theme` property may be used as a base, determining the overall color scheme of the widget:

 ```html
 <script type="text/javascript">